floofnoodlecode/fansort-demo/README.md

 of the attributes given in `item.attrs` and the value is an array of strings.
 The string indicate the order of the values in the filter selection dropdown.
 By default, the values are sorted in alphabetical order.
-If given, it must contain ALL possible string values that the attribute can take.
+If given, it must contain ALL string values that the attribute can take.

 #### data.rankings
 List of itemlist rankings to be displayed on the itemlist page.